 — Ice universe (@UniverseIce) May 29, 2019

-Sadly we believe Samsung will use the same cameras as the S10 from earlier this year.
+Sadly we believe Samsung will use mostly the same cameras as the S10 from earlier this year.
 They’re saving the biggest changes and an all-new sensor for the Galaxy S11 in 2020.
-However, the Note 10 will still take amazing photos.
+However, the Note 10 will still take amazing photos with the 3-stage variable aperture sensor.

 Samsung Galaxy Note 10 Release Date

 Now that we’ve told you all of this, your biggest question is likely “When can I buy the Galaxy Note 10?”.
-Just like Samsung does every year we believe they’ll announce and release these phones ahead of the yearly IFA tradeshow event in Berlin, Germany.
-For the last several years Samsung has announced and released the Note series in August, or September at the latest.
+Just like Samsung does every year, they’ll announce and release these phones ahead of the yearly IFA tradeshow event in Berlin, Germany.
+And, just as expected, the official Galaxy Note 10 launch event is scheduled for August 7th in New York City.

 A Few More Note 10 Details